-Contrary to what media portrays in romantic movies, jealousy is not love.
+Contrary to what media portrays in romantic movies, jealousy is not equivalent to love.
 Jealousy stems from insecurity.
 The jealous spouse does not feel they are “enough” for their partner.
 Their low self-esteem makes them perceive other people as threats to the relationship.

 Jealousy starts early in childhood.
 It is observed among siblings when we call it “sibling rivalry.”
 At that age, children compete for the attention of their parents.
 When a child thinks that they aren’t getting exclusive love, the jealous feelings begin.

 They don’t realize that this irrational behavior is toxic to the relationship and can result in driving the spouse away, which becomes a self-fulfilling prophecy.
-The jealous pathology actually creates the very situation that the afflicted person is trying to avoid.
+The jealous pathology creates the very situation that the afflicted person is trying to avoid.

-A small amount of jealousy is normal; most people state that they feel a twinge of jealousy when their partner talks about an old love or maintains innocent friendships with members of the opposite sex.
+A small amount of jealousy in marriage is healthy; most people state that they feel a twinge of jealousy when their partner talks about an old love or maintains innocent friendships with members of the opposite sex.

 The jealous spouse is not merely jealous of their partner’s friendships.
-The object of jealousy can be time spent at work, or indulging in a weekend hobby or sport.
-It is basically any situation where the jealous person cannot control the circumstances and therefore feels threatened.
+The object of jealousy in marriage can be time spent at work, or indulging in a weekend hobby or sport.
+It is any situation where the jealous person cannot control the circumstances and therefore feels threatened.

 The jealous partner requires constant reassurance that the imagined threat is not real.

-The jealous partner may resort to sneaky behaviors, such as installing a key-logger on the spouse’s keyboard, hacking their email account, going through their phone and reading text messages, or following them to see where they are “really” going.
+The jealous partner may resort to dishonest behaviors, such as installing a key-logger on the spouse’s keyboard, hacking their email account, going through their phone and reading text messages, or following them to see where they are “really” going.

 The non-jealous spouse finds themselves in a continual state of defensiveness, having to account for every move made when not with their spouse.

 Recognizing that the jealousy is damaging your marriage

 Relinquishing the need to control your spouse

-- Stopping all spying and surveillance behavior
+Stopping all spying and surveillance behavior

 Rebuilding your sense of self-worth, through self-care and therapeutic exercises designed to teach you that you are safe, loved and worthy

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.